Total quality control on the Moringa products you buy from us.

 The Moringa oleifera was featured on the popular talk show ABC "The View" as a "Slim Down Super Food" due to its incredible energy boosting, nutrient dense, weight loss and antioxidant properties, without side effects.

+Moringa is an important food source because it can be grown cheaply and easily.
 The Moringa oleifera tree leaf is a nutritionally rich, ecological and economical vegetable available in practically all tropical countries.
 It is therefore essential to develop the production and consumption of this "green superfood".
-Processed or fresh, the moringa oleifera leaf is not only a new, promising source of income and employment, but also an outstanding, nutritionally rich vegetable for families and markets.
+Processed or fresh, the Moringa oleifera leaf products is not only a new, promising source of income and employment, but also an outstanding, nutritionally rich vegetable for families and markets.

-Moringa tree grows quickly and is easy to cultivate.
-The Moringa leaf, fresh or processed into dried powder, can be used as an every-day food item in a multitude of ways: in ready-made meals, juices, breads, pasta, fritters, condiments, instant soups… This food can be used in households, school cafeterias, dispensaries, maternity wards, nutrition rehabilitation centres, as well as in restaurants and supermarkets.
+The Moringa oleifera leaf, fresh or processed into dried powder, can be used as an every-day food item in a multitude of ways: in ready-made meals, juices, breads, pasta, fritters, condiments, instant soups, etc. Food made with Moringa products can be used in households, school cafeterias, dispensaries, maternity wards, nutrition rehabilitation centres, as well as in restaurants and supermarkets.

 Eating 100 grams fresh Moringa oleifera tree leaves provides you with as much protein as an egg, as much calcium as a big glass of milk, as much iron as a 200 grams beef steak, as much vitamin A as a carrot and as much vitamin C as an orange.